POS-IOS-I-OBEBOS/-8/README.md

 python bot.py
 ```
 At first run the program will ask for:
-- the bot token
+- the bot token (for example `123456:ABCDEF`)
-- administrator IDs
+- administrator IDs separated by commas
+- IDs of the channels to check (for example `-1001234567890` or `@publicchannel`)
-- invite links for the groups that users must join
+- invite links to these channels that will be shown to users
 - the invite link to send after successful verification
+All data is checked with the Telegram API before the bot continues working.

 ## Building an executable